weismannweb/hostingpanels/UPGRADE.md

 ### PHP & Laravel Version Requirements

-Like the latest releases of the Laravel framework, Laravel Socialite now requires PHP >= 7.1.3.
-We encourage you to upgrade to the latest versions of PHP and Laravel before upgrading to Socialite 4.0.
+Like the latest releases of the Laravel framework, Laravel HostingPanels now requires PHP >= 7.1.3.
+We encourage you to upgrade to the latest versions of PHP and Laravel before upgrading to HostingPanels 4.0.

 ### LinkedInProvider Changes

 The `LinkedInProvider` was updated to make use of the latest API version of LinkedIn.
 The provider will now only retrieve the most basic fields and removes the `fields` method from the provider.
-Please review [the related PR](https://github.com/laravel/socialite/pull/310) for all details and changes.
+Please review [the related PR](https://github.com/laravel/hostingpanels/pull/310) for all details and changes.